igomrod/fh-poc/index.md

 ---
 ## Fuzzy Hashing Demo

-Simple web to show fuzzy hashing capabilities.
+Sample web to show the capabilities of fuzzy hashing algorithms.

 ### Upload the document

-Upload a PDF document and it will be compared to master document bellow.
+Upload a PDF document and it will be compared with the following PDF document.